Timdavidcole/CV/README.md

 - Picking up new concepts quickly is key to keeping projects fresh and contemporary, whether technological or musical, this was a large part of my job, and one of the most rewarding.
 Development is no different, and diving into a new framework/language/technology is incredibly rewarding.

 ##### Project Focused
 - Music is a blank canvas, with endless possibilities.
-So divining discrete objectives, whether in the studio or the meeting room, was a large part of my job.
+So divining discrete objectives and knowing when to finalise, whether in the studio or the meeting room, was a large part of my job.
 I took pride in directing ambitions, reading the market and building campaigns.

 ##### Attention To Detail
 - Ensuring our finished projects were actually finished was the most challenging part of the job, and driving quality control through tight budgets and deadlines is what separated a good album, from a great album.

 ##### Calm Communicator
-- Sleep deprived soundman, prima donna acrobats and neurotic managers are just a few of the types of people you need to keep on side and motivated as a music producer.
+- Sleep deprived soundmen, prima donna acrobats and neurotic managers are just some of the types of people you need to keep on side and motivated as a music producer.
 Keeping your cool in stressful creative environments, while being open to all opinions I found always brought out the best in people.

 ##### Self-Starter
 - Nothing happens in music unless you make it happen.
-Organising tours/recording schedules/bookkeeping was my day-to-day experience.
+Organising tours/recording schedules/bookkeeping was the day-to-day experience.

+##### Chrome Management
+- Not having too many tabs open at any one time.
+Just let them go.

 ## Education

 #### Makers Academy (28/06/19 to 13/09/19)
-TBA

 - OOP, TDD, BDD, MVC
-- Agile/XP, pair programming
+- Agile/XP, pair programming, self-led learning
+- Absorbing and writing documentation
-- Ruby, Rails, JavaScript
+- Ruby, Rails, JavaScript, jQuery
 - RSpec, Jasmine, Capybara

 #### Leeds University (2003-2006)